Instant Pot Tortilla Soup

 Tortilla Soup in 20 Minutes!

-I grew up in a really small town in northern California.
-We didn’t really have any fancy restaurants, just a few chains and LOTS of mom & pop places.
-What we did have was good Chinese food, good burgers and good Mexican food.
-I can remember going to one particular place and falling in love with their tortilla soup.
+I can remember going to one particular restaurant in California and falling in love with their tortilla soup.
 I can’t even recall how many times I’ve had it.
 It is simple and so delicious!
 This is my Instant Pot version (and a slight variation) of that beloved recipe.

 This recipe is rather mild in terms of heat.
 In the recipe below I give a range of how much jalapeño to add.
 If you don’t like spicy (or you have an unusually hot pepper), only add 1 teaspoon (you won’t even realize it’s there).
 If you love spicy, go ahead and add 2 teaspoons and some cayenne pepper!
 I’m leaving it in your hands!